MacauleyMorgan/Project-Three/README.md

 ### Sign up

 The sign-up page was also assessed, the report purported the following.
-The page unfortunately did not return as high a score as the others majoritively due to unused JavaScript.
-These scripts are inherited from the base template as initializes site wide.

 ![Lighthouse testing Sign up](/cookbook/docs/testing/lighthouse/signup-lighthouse.png "Lighthouse testing Sign up")

 ### Login

-The login page was also assessed and returned the following, again this page was negatively impacted during these tests by loading unused JavaScript on the page as a result of inheriting from the base template.
+The login page was also assessed and returned the following.

 ![Lighthouse testing Login](/cookbook/docs/testing/lighthouse/login-lighthouse.png "Lighthouse testing Login")